 There are a number of things your clawed comrade would rather do than ride in a car, beginning with…ANYTHING.
-Even if you own a fully-loaded BMW i8, your cat will likely feel stressed by car travel because the scenery is unfamiliar and it’s all catastrophically loud to them (yes, even if it’s a 2014 model).
+Your cat will likely feel stressed by car travel because the scenery is unfamiliar and it’s all catastrophically loud to them.

 So, what can you do to chill your Chantilly?

 Try putting him in a cage or carrier he’s already used to.
 And raise it so he can see out the window.
 It’s also a good idea to secure the container with a seat belt, and line it with newspaper or a towel.
 This will keep your kitty comfy during the trip.
 Bringing water and dry cat biscuits along for the ride is another top-cat idea.

 Whatever you do, don’t let your cat roam freely in the car.
 Even if he says he’ll never ‘reorganise’ the wastebasket again.
 Seriously, letting a cat roam free while driving is more dangerous than talking on a mobile phone.
 Sneaky Pete could crawl under your feet and distract you, or worse – hide under the seat and escape as soon as you get out of the car.
 So, if you’re really feeling the escape artist vibe from your Savannah, it’s smart to bring a harness and cat lead and take him out for short breaks, during a long trip.

 What do kitties and pet-lovers have in common?
 Some of us get carsick.
 But don’t worry, your vet can help you find the right meds for your sickly Siamese.